adam-maj/deep-learning/README.md

 > [!NOTE]
 >
-> **Constraint #5: The total available compute determines the maximum number of parameters trainable parameters in a model in a certain amount of time.**
+> **Constraint #5: The total available compute constraints the maximum number of trainable parameters a model can have.**

 In practice, the constraint may be caused by a lack of resources (to buy devices), supply (due to constrained supply chains), or energy (discussed later)[^17].